 - Cook from one side and flip.
 Apply oil and using a spatula cook from that side.

-- Transfer it onto a plate and repeat the process with the remaining dough.
+- Transfer the cooked paratha onto a plate.
+Remove from heat and repeat the process with the rest of the dough balls.

-- Serve them hot with raita or achar.
+- Serve them hot with raita or pickle of your choice.

 Disclaimer: Nutritional information provided below is approximate.
 Variations may exist due to the ingredients/brands used.
 Please refer to a Registered Dietitian or Nutritionists if you have any health issues.

 Calories: 156kcal | Carbohydrates: 29g | Protein: 7g | Fat: 2g | Saturated Fat: 1g | Sodium: 12mg | Potassium: 202mg | Fiber: 5g | Sugar: 2g | Vitamin A: 49IU | Vitamin C: 1mg | Calcium: 174mg | Iron: 2mg